-The Graduate Course in Medicine is open to UK/EU applicants only.
+The Graduate Course in Medicine is open only to applicants who qualify for home fee status.
 Due to the competitive nature of the course, it is important that you make sure you meet / will meet the below pre-medical requirements and that you have appropriate healthcare experience before you apply for the course.

 The regulations below are the minimum requirements for beginning the Graduate Course in Medicine.
 Applicants must obtain the following examination passes (or their equivalents) from an approved examination board: